StemTBioinf/UNIX/index_free.md

 Lunarc has created an environment variable named $SNIC_TMP which allows you to point out the temp folder to programs that can use one.

+##SFTP - Getting data into and out of the secure area

+You need an sftp client (FileZilla for example) in order to get data into or out of aurora-ls2.lunarc.lu.se.
+You need to connect to port 22220 and you need your phone and the OTC application.

+The IN folder is inbox/"your username>, the OUT folder outbox/"your username" and you can only copy one file/folder at a time and not recursively.
+Therefore I recommend to tar whichever folder you want to send to lsens2 before you transfer it.
+Zip, bzip2 or gzip is of cause also possible.

 ## More advanced terminal usage